-How do you decide what you study?
+How does CBO decide what to study?

 CBO’s chief responsibility under the Congressional Budget Act is to help the House and Senate Budget Committees with the matters under their jurisdiction.
 CBO also supports other Congressional committees—particularly the Appropriations, Ways and Means, and Finance Committees—and the Congressional leadership.

-Who reviews your work?
+Who reviews CBO’s work?

-Why don't you make policy recommendations?
+Why doesn’t CBO make policy recommendations?

 What is a “baseline projection”?

 CBO’s baseline budget and economic projections are based on the assumption that current laws governing federal revenues and spending will generally remain unchanged.
 Some specific rules governing baseline projections have been included in legislation (in particular, the Balanced Budget and Emergency Deficit Control Act of 1985) or have been developed by CBO in consultation with the House and Senate Budget Committees.

 The baseline projections are not intended to be a prediction of budgetary outcomes.
 Rather, the projections reflect CBO’s best judgment about how the economy and the budget will evolve under existing laws.
 That approach allows the baseline to serve as a neutral benchmark against which Members of Congress can measure the effects of proposed legislation.

 CBO’s economic forecasts cover the major economic variables—gross domestic product, the unemployment rate, inflation, and interest rates—along with a broad array of other economic measures.
 CBO draws information for its forecasts from ongoing analysis of daily economic events and data, the major commercial forecasting services, consultation with economists both within and outside the federal government, and the advice of the experts on its Panel of Economic Advisers.